How long does paint take to dry? Your guide to must-know drying times

 Touch dry: 1 hour | Recoat: 2 hours

-How long do oil-based paints take to dry?
+How long does oil-based paint take to dry?

-Oil-based paints are typically those used to finish trim and need to be used in areas where a more hard-wearing finish is required.
-These include gloss, satin and undercoat which are typically used for painting skirting boards, windows and doors.
-Common drying times include:
+Oil-based paints commonly include gloss, satin and undercoat, which are typically used for painting skirting boards, windows and doors.

 Gloss, semi-gloss paint